abpframework/abp/docs/en/Themes/LeptonXLite/angular.md

 ### Server Side

-In order to migrate to LeptonX on your server side projects (Host and/or IdentityServer projects), please follow [Server Side Migration](mvc.md) document.
+In order to migrate to LeptonX on your server side projects (Host and/or IdentityServer projects), please follow the [Server Side Migration](mvc.md) document.